arangodb/docs/3.10/aql/operations-sort.md

 SORT null
 ```

-Constant `SORT` expressions will be optimized away by the AQL
+Constant `SORT` expressions are optimized away by the AQL
 optimizer during optimization, but specifying them explicitly may enable further
 optimizations if the optimizer does not need to take into account any particular
 sort order.
 This is especially the case after a `COLLECT` statement, which is